gnarayyan/sur-sangeet/README.md

 ## Music Player App Development Plan (Flutter + Go)

 This document outlines a comprehensive development plan for a music player application using Flutter for the frontend and Go for the backend.
-It includes project structure, recommended libraries, user roles, feature breakdowns with frontend and backend components, and a simplified database schema.
+It includes project structure, considered libraries, user roles, feature breakdowns with frontend and backend components, and a simplified database schema.

 ---

-### 1. Recommended Project Structure
+### 1. Project Structure

-A well-organized project structure enhances maintainability, especially for solo developers.
+A well-organized project structure enhances maintainability.

 #### Flutter (Frontend)

 ```
-music_app_flutter/
+frontend/
 ├── android/                  # Android-specific files
 ├── ios/                      # iOS-specific files
 ├── lib/